-This leaflet tells you about the procedure known as a left hemicolectomy.
+This leaflet tells you about the procedure known as an anterior resection.
 It explains what is involved, and some of the common complications associated with this procedure that you need to be aware of.
-It does not replace the discussion between you and your doctor but helps you to understand more about what is discussed.
+It is not meant to replace the discussion between you and your surgeon, but helps you to understand more about what is discussed.